bwNetFlow/flowpipeline/CONFIGURATION.md

 certificate verification).
 The schema is followed by the hostname or IP address, a colon `:`, and a port number.
 IPv6 addresses must be surrounded by square brackets.

+Transport compression is disabled by default.
+Use `compression` to set the compression level for all hosts.
+Compression levels can vary between 0 (no compression) and 9 (maximum compression).
+To set per-host transport compression adding `?compression=<level>` to the server URI.

 To prevent blocking, flows are buffered in a channel between the segment and the output go routines.
 Each output go routine maintains a buffer of flows which are send either when the buffer is full or after a configurable timeout.
 Proper parameter sizing for the queue,